The Taliban is targeting areas around key provincial capitals, looking for weak spots as foreign troops withdraw

 In the days following May 1, thousands of Taliban fighters massed around Ghazni city, an army base on the city’s edge was overrun and two dozen Afghan soldiers surrendered or were captured, according to conflicting reports.

-“The withdrawal gives the Taliban the ability to increase attacks,” said Muhamad Ali Alizada, a member of parliament from Ghazni, one of the hardest-hit provinces said.
+“The withdrawal gives the Taliban the ability to increase attacks,” said Muhammad Ali Alizada, a member of parliament from Ghazni, one of the hardest-hit provinces.

 It was one of the most intense waves of violence Ghazni has experienced in years, Alizada said, and unlike other similar assaults, government forces received no U.S. air support.